Nilana S. Gunasekaran, MD

-Idioma que hablo:
+Idioma que hablo: English

 I enjoy reading historical novels, watching funny movies, cooking and eating new things from new places.
 I enjoy long walks regularly, but that is the extent of my athletic ability.
 In the winter, I survive the Oregon rain by hibernating with books and movies I otherwise would never read or watch.
-Every spring and summer I get garden fever, and plant more things than are likely to survive or get harvested.
-I thrive by watching things grow, change and blossom around me; corn, tomatoes, blueberries, eggplants, flowers, children and people.
+Every spring and summer I get garden fever and plant more things than are likely to survive or get harvested.
+I thrive by watching things grow, change and blossom around me: corn, tomatoes, blueberries, eggplants, flowers, children and people.